thomas302/Solid-Of-Revolution/README.md

 ## In Progress Features
 1. Volume of solids of revolution
-  a. feature is in a semi functional state.
-It returns the volume of a solid of revolution around the x axis, I dont know why (it should be around the y axis)
+  a. feature is in a semi functional state. ~~It returns the volume of a solid of revolution around the x axis, I dont know why (it should be around the y axis)~~ It returns the volume of cylinders revolved around the x-axis.
 3. Revolution Around arbitrary axis
   a.
 No Progress as of right now.
 Will likely work by rotating points such that the arbitrary axis is the x axis, then rotatting around the x axis, then rotating the resultant solid back into place.